5G-MAG/rt-xr-unity-player/README.md

 **5. use the editor's play mode, or build the project and run the executable** (eg. `File > Build settings > Build > Clean Build`)

-The project is currently developped and tested on windows only (precompiled maf library).

 ## Usage